shashwatghatiwala/Deep_Convolutional_GANS/README.md

 discriminator and the generator.
 We use the loss functions that Ian Goodfellow introduces in his paper.

+## Results

 ![](https://media.giphy.com/media/mAJkjO2qfYz1rS1RcJ/giphy.gif)

+In the above gif, we see that the generator has learnt to mimic a distribution similar to the original MNIST dataset without having access to it.
+The performance of the DCGAN began to stagnate at 80-82 epochs, after which, the results at each epoch were minutely different.

 ![](https://media.giphy.com/media/iiV6XdLAQAIkQoaT8r/giphy.gif)

+In the above gif, we see that the generator has learnt to mimic a distribution similar to the original Fashion MNIST dataset without having access to it.
+The performance of the DCGAN began to stagnate at 400-420 epochs, after which, the results at each epoch were minutely different.
+It can be observed that the GAN learns to replicate objects that are similar to others in the dataset.
+For example, once the model became good at creating the boot, it was able to replicate other derivates like the shoe, sneakers etc. with relative ease.

 ## Conclusion